mvsrgc/rust-mat-lib/README.md

-# Matrix Library
+# rust-mat-lib

-This library provides a simple, generic implementation of matrices in Rust with support for both row-major and column-major storage orders.
-It offers basic operations, such as creating new matrices, setting identity matrices, and reading matrices from CSV files.
+rust-mat-lib provides a simple, generic implementation of matrices in Rust with support for both row-major and column-major storage orders.
+It offers basic operations like creating new matrices, setting identity matrices, and reading matrices from CSV files.

 ## Features